ctfer-io/ctfd-chall-manager/webdocs/learn-more/mana/_index.md

     End1 --> G{Mana is enabled ?}
     G -->|True|H{Source can afford ?}
     G -->|False|I[Deploy instance on CM]
-    H -->|True|J[Create coupon]
-    H -->|False|End
+    H -->|False|Error
-    J --> I
+    H -->|True| I
     I --> K{Instance is deployed ?}
-    K -->|True|M[End]
+    K -->|True|M[Success]
-    K -->|False|N{Mana is enabled?}
+    K -->|False|N[Error]
-    N -->|True|L[Destroy coupon]
-    N -->|False|M
-    L --> M

 ```

 Detailed process:
-1. We check that *Mana Total* is greater than 0.
+1. Check that *Mana Total* is greater than 0.
-2. If mana is enable, we check that the Source can afford the current *Mana Cost*.
+2. If mana is enable, check that the Source can afford the current *Mana Cost*.
-3. If Source cannot afford the instance, the process end.
+3. If Source cannot afford the instance, the process end with error.
-4. If Source can afford, we create a coupon.
-5. While the coupon is created, or the mana feature is disable, we create the instance on chall-manager.
+4. Create the instance on Chall-Manager.
-6. We check that the instance is running on Chall-Manager.
+5. Check that the instance is running on Chall-Manager.
-7. If it's running correctly, we end the process.
+6. If it's running correctly, end the process with success.
-8. If not, we destroy the coupon if exists, then end process with an error.
+7. If not, end process with an error.

 ## Synchronicity